 Do you offer free transportation?

 We have limited funds to provide busses for schools in need of transportation; schools with high FRMP % are encouraged to apply.
-Buses for our school programs.
-Buses are reserved and scheduled IN ADVANCE during the fall of each school year.
-We cannot at this time provide free transportation for general school visits and tours regardless of your school's Title 1 status.
-We encourage public transportation and for you to work with your district to secure transportation and/or use public transportation when available.
+Buses for our school programs are reserved and scheduled in advance during the fall of each school year.
+We encourage you to work with your district to secure transportation and/or use public transportation when available.

 Where do school buses drop off/pick up?